Argonne – postdoctoral researchers

 Keysight – Women in Quantum Mentoring Program

-Keysight Technologies is leading a professional mentoring program to cover the needs of the wider community of women in quantum.
+Keysight Technologies is a partner in a professional mentoring program to cover the needs of the wider community of women in quantum.
 Mentors will work with mentees on technical, soft, and business skills in quantum information science.
 Enrollment for this program takes place three times a year.
-Learn more, or sign up to participate as a mentor or a mentee.
+Learn more, or join the program as a mentor or a mentee.

 University of Chicago – postdoctoral researcher